niccoding101/StockML/README.md

 The program has reported around 13.2% returns on the backend testing and approximentaly 5-7.6% on live trading with a modifed version fo this code not freely shown on git.\

-Personal Significance:
-first major python machine learning project.
+This is my first major python machine learning project.

 Disclaimer:
 This is an educational project, Trade at your own risk.